fweiss/badge/hardware/README.md

 20160326 $14.95 @ Central Computers*

-## Antc Lifebar
+## Antec Lifebar

 This is the one that Mike got.

 ## Sparkfun ESP8266 Thing Dev

-Highly integrated WiFi, CPU, and IO. built in FTDI and micro USB, built-in 3.3 V regulator, pass-through 5V.
+Highly integrated WiFi, CPU, and I/O. built in FTDI and micro USB, built-in 3.3 V regulator, pass-through 5V.

-Development is eased by Being able to program over  micro-USB directly with the integrated FTDI chip.
+Development is eased by being able to program over micro-USB directly with the integrated FTDI chip.